isomerpages/singapore-customs-old/_businesses/06a-certificates-of-origin.md

 Note: Effective, 1 Apr 2016, all Letters of Authorisation for collection of CO must be issued by the exporter unless a blanket [appointment letter](/documents/businesses/appointment-letter-for-blanket-authorisation-for-co-collection.docx) is provided to an entity to collect the CO on their behalf.
 In such cases, this letter from the exporter and the Letter of Authorisation from the appointed entity must be provided during each CO collection.

 Please ensure that the information on the CO is accurate and tick the relevant check boxes before signing on the CO and dispatching it to your overseas customer.
-Explanation on the check boxes are found on the overleaf notes of the CO.
+<br> Explanation on the check boxes are found on the overleaf notes of the CO.

 ## How to apply for back-to-back preferential Certificate of Origin with Singapore Customs?